 We can’t wait to welcome our new students in September and here at UCLan we are determined to provide the best experience for you in the coming months and to make sure you’re a valued part of our UCLan community!

 We know you'll be thinking about the future so we want to reassure you that we’re continually working on what will work for you in these challenging times that we are facing together.
-We’re thinking about some of the questions that you may have and we’ve tried to answer these below.
-We’ll update this page as we move through the coming weeks and months and remind you when we have done so.
+We’ve been thinking about questions that you may have and have tried to answer these below.

 Will my course go ahead as planned in September?

 We’re planning for all our courses to start in September, although their delivery may look a little different this year.
 We are in the process of confirming the details of what September learning will look like for each course.
 We are planning that this will be a blend of online learning and face-to-face learning, where safe and necessary to do so.
 We will share updates on our information page for prospective students and applicants.

 Can I delay the start of my course?